admercs/bibutils/README.md

 ## Compilation

-### Configure the makefile by running the configure script.
+### 1. Configure the makefile by running the configure script

 The configure script attempts to auto-identify your operating system and does a reasonable job for a number of platforms (including x86 Linux,